Links on Android Authority may earn us a commission. Learn more.

 The luxury of image stabilization has become a necessity.

 With HDR and night modes being more prevalent in our smartphones, the luxury of image stabilization has become a necessity.
-Virtually all smartphones provide image stabilization on at least one camera.
+Virtually all modern smartphones provide image stabilization on at least one camera.
 However, there are a few different types of image stabilization.
-Here’s everything you need to know about them.
+Let’s get you acquainted with them.

 Before you read: Photography terms you should know